openldap/openldap/contrib/slapd-modules/ppm/ppm.md

 rejected.

 - if a password contains tokens from the RDN, then it is rejected.

+- if a password contains tokens from defined attributes, then it is rejected.

 - if a password does not pass cracklib check, then it is rejected.